-And the critical question – can we rely on anything they say today?
+And the critical question – can we rely on what they say today?

 Crafted with the help of Co-pilot AI.